 The library is a great Amsterdam attraction for kids but is wonderful for adults too.

 Something not to be missed in Amsterdam’s central library is the Mouse House.
-This is a 2 metre tall dolls house for mice (!) with rooms, hallways, factories and shops.
+This is a 2m tall dolls house for mice (toys, not real ones!) with rooms, hallways, factories and shops.

 Van Gogh museum

 The van Gogh museum tops the travel lists of many Amsterdam visitors and can easily be enjoyed as a family too and not just because of Van Gogh’s colorful and (mostly) child friendly art.

 The museum has special attentions for kids.